 He argues that is not self-evident that scripture must be inerrant to be authoritative.
 For Stark, to reject inerrancy is not to impugn the authority of Jesus Christ or the Bible.
 He views them as separate issues, even if there is some on-the-surface-relationship between them.

 Stark also argues that inerrantists often manipulate fellow Christians and believers into accepting their doctrine of inerrancy by appealing to their devotion to Jesus.
 This is to say that if the Christian does not accept the doctrine then he in some sense does dishonor to Jesus himself.
 In response, James Barr, a late Professor Old Testament Studies and Interpretation, explains that,

 “This endlessly repeated argument seeks to use the personal loyalty of Christians towards Jesus as a lever to force them into fundamentalist positions on historical and literary matters.
-There is no part of the fundamentalist positions on historical and literary matters.
 There is no part of the fundamentalist world view that should inspire so much distaste in the mind of other Christians.
-It is a distortion of the proper proportions of the Christian faith to the extreme.”
-(3).
+It is a distortion of the proper proportions of the Christian faith to the extreme” (3).

-However, the key point argued by Stark is that biblical “authority” or “inspiration” does not necessarily entail “inerrancy,” nor has the case been made that it does (4).
-As scholar James Barr continues:
+Stark argues that biblical authority or inspiration does not entail inerrancy, and neither has the case been made that it does (4).
+Barr agreed,

-1. Geisler, N. & Roach, B. 1012.
+1. Geisler, Norman. and Roach, William.
+2012.
 Defending Inerrancy: Affirming the Accuracy of Scripture for a New Generation.
+Ada: Baker Books.